Regulatory Impact Analysis

-BSI is the source for supply chain economics, having pioneered many of the analytical and economic methods in the early 2000s.
+BSI pioneered the field of supply chain economics, having developed many of the analytical and economic methods in the early 2000s.
 We have used our actual experience with sourcing and supply chain optimization projects to develop accurate coefficients and multipliers for modeling the value chain impacts of investment, sales, and pricing scenarios.

 We have also developed supply chain taxonomies that have been used in policy-making to quantify the impact of policy scenarios on different types of companies.
 Our expert policy analysis team uses these constructs to provide sound and compelling policy advice to governments worldwide.